 Reading that back, Destiny sounds downright shitty.
 Yet the biggest complaint is still to come.

 Ultimately though it's the community, the social side, that keeps me playing Destiny.
 I play daily with real-world and electronic friends, I've met people I genuinely enjoy interacting with via sites like The100.io and the Twitch.tv community can be like a fluffy blanket (in the main).
-I admit that, like any gaming community, there are cuntrags playing Destiny, too, but the cuntrag-to-fluffy-kitten ratio for the game is low, and my PSN inbox only extremely rarely receives *insert adolescent insult relating to sexuality here* messages, which is quite unlike my CoD days where my mother was constantly, apparently, putting many penises in places I don't want to think about.
-In fact, I enjoy the Destiny community so much that I've even gotten to the point where I have my own Twitch channel, and streaming and chatting shit with literally tens of people is all sorts of enjoyable.
+I admit that, like any gaming community, there are cuntrags playing Destiny too, but the cuntrag-to-fluffy-kitten ratio for the game is low, and my PSN inbox only extremely rarely receives *insert adolescent insult relating to sexuality here* messages, which is quite unlike my CoD days where my mother was constantly, apparently, putting many penises in places I don't want to think about (I have two brothers, so she clearly only did the sex three times).
+And they'd come in daily.
+I enjoy the Destiny community so much that I've even gotten to the point where I have my own Twitch channel, and streaming and chatting shit with literally tens of people is all sorts of enjoyable.

 Meanwhile, on Motherboard: What 'Destiny' Tells Us About Sci-Fi Optimism

 Twitch provides a good example of the community's acceptance and diversity, which perhaps isn't a sentence you'll often hear, granted.
 But look at great female streamers like MsTeamKK or LeahLovesChief: both live at the top of the directory, yet neither feels the need to use their gender (aka flash cleavage) to gain viewers.
 They just play the game really well and enjoy doing it.
 And I don't think that's something that can be said as readily outside the Destiny directory.